Let Me Dream it Truth (1)

 “That’s all you’re getting, Radcliffe.
 Show time.”

-In the private moments left to her before court, Catherine watched Joe from her corner of the elevator.
-He had said it last night – finally – and although she had long worried over the aftermath, he had accepted her answer without sadness, without surprise.
+She watched Joe from her corner of the elevator.
+He'd said it last night – finally – and he'd accepted her answer without sadness, without surprise.
 In a strange way, she felt closer to him this morning than ever before, freer with him.
 Things would be different now, even better, she knew.
 A satisfied sigh escaped before she could contain it.
-Joe looked over at her.
-His smile was contagious and she smiled back.
+Joe looked over at her and smiled, holding up the Rocco's bag with their mid-morning boost saved in it.

 “I don’t know.
 This woman is something else.”
 Joe raked his fingers through his hair and rubbed his face, hard.